 Most people prefer having a larger community fish tank.
 But you could also have a smaller, species-specific tank, or even a breeding tank.
-The latter two options are best saved for more experienced aquarists – not beginners.
+The ladder two options are best saved for more experienced aquarists – not beginners.

 Ultimately, it’s the type of fish you want to have that determines the size of the tank and the water conditions you’ll need to establish before adding any fish.

 Tank size is important for the type of equipment you’ll need.
 It’s also useful for determining additional pieces you’ll want to add to the aquarium like plants or driftwood.
 You can see various tanks and stands on our dedicated page – Fish Tanks and Stands.